Youth Innovations Test Grant

 Look for better ways to support young people

 Grassroots work is community-led and community-designed.
 Shared identities and lived experiences are essential to building relationships with those benefiting from the work and help set the stage for grassroots groups delivering impactful, local projects.
-The principle of delivering projects that are led by and for priority populations that will be benefiting from the projects, is a key requirement for Youth Innovations grants.
+A key requirement for Youth Innovations grants is that they must be led by and for priority populations.

-Through this grant stream, Youth Opportunities Fund (YOF) invests in projects led by youth or youth-adult partnerships to improve the social and economic well-being of youth.
-YOF’s work is founded on the belief that young leaders have the tools and skills to come together based on shared experiences to address the needs of youth.
-Young leaders are driven to find solutions that can have lasting impact and design projects that reflect how culture and traditions can enhance learning and life-long skills development to improve well-being.
+Through this grant stream, the Youth Opportunities Fund (YOF) invests in projects led by youth or youth-adult partnerships to improve the social and economic wellbeing of youth.
+YOF’s work is founded in the belief that young leaders have the tools and skills to come together based on shared experiences to address the needs of youth.
+Young leaders are driven to find solutions that can have lasting impact and design projects that reflect how culture and traditions can enhance learning and life-long skills development to improve wellbeing.

 A Youth Innovations Test grant is designed to help groups: